Hand hygiene adherence research

 Water faucets have a pretty long and interesting history.
 In fact, plumbing and faucets for private homes date back to 1700 B.C. and were widely used by the Romans with a variety of beautiful bathhouses and fountains.
 It may be hard to imagine in this day and age, but originally each sink had two faucets – one for hot water and the other for cold water.

 In 1880, a Canadian man, Thomas Campbell, patented a solution – “Campbell’s Double Basin Cock” that combined both water sources.
 However, his invention did not become widely used and the practice of having two faucets remained the most prominent.
 Around 1945, a man named Al Moen created the first functional single-handled faucet, and this time, his invention was a success.
+This very helps full in Hand hygiene adherence research.

 Having a comfortable water temperature is vital in the effort to encourage hand hygiene.
 Especially in countries that suffer from cold temperatures, one of the biggest deterring factors from practicing hand hygiene has to do with the uncomfortable cold.
 Moen’s invention was critical in allowing people to wash their hands more often with ease.
 In fact, the FDA recommends a warm 100° F (38° C) for optimal handwashing since 2009.